seraphimsakiewicz/langmate/project-tasks.md

 - ~~Fix Calendar Date Picker and BookingModal bug, not showing current date again when you reopen the daypicker.~~ ~~- add prettier~~
 - Fix the hover states for buttons/navigation items
-  - Try to get the select in dayPicker, if not just move on.
+~~  - Try to get the select in dayPicker, if not just move on.~~
+  - Setup hover states properly for
 - Convert buttons to Buttons...
 - markup some designs with stitch for sessions/people sections.